-The RSM is a significant improvement over the current regional-scale water-management model (WMM) used by the District.
+The RSM is a significant improvement over the current regional-scale water-management model (WMM) used by the SFWMD.
 Computational features of the RSM that make this model different from the WMM are: inclusion of object-oriented design concepts; new and more efficient computational approaches; utilization of the latest programming languages, Geographic Information Systems (GIS), and databases; improved spatial resolution using triangular instead of square grid cells; and minimization of hard-coding of hydrology unique to South Florida.
 Compared to the currently used WMM, the RSM is more complex but designed to be more understandable and transparent to users, have a steeper learning curve, and be more amenable to the development of additional hydrologic modules by client users.

 A review of the RSM development is provided in this report.
-The goals of this review were to: assess the scientific soundness of the model, assess the conceptual framework of the model, identify the appropriate use of the model, make suggestions for modifications and improvements in the model, assess the model documentation, suggest validation tests for the model, suggest validation tests for the HPMs in the model, and assess the suitability of the model for meeting client goals.
+The eight goals of this review were to: assess the scientific soundness of the model, assess the conceptual framework of the model, identify the appropriate use of the model, make suggestions for modifications and improvements in the model, assess the model documentation, suggest validation tests for the model, suggest validation tests for the model, and assess the suitability of the model for meeting client goals.
 This report provides a detailed assessment of the RSM, with each review goal addressed in a separate section.

-The assessment described in this report is based on model documentation provided to the peer-review panel prior to 22 June 2005, an interactive workshop with District modelers on 22-23 June 2005, and follow-up correspondence between the District and the peer-review panel up to 9 September 2005.
-This report is intended provide formative input to assist the District in development of the RSM.
+The assessment described in this report is based on model documentation provided to the peer review panel prior to 22 June 2005, an interactive workshop with SFWMD model developers on 22-23 June 2005, a helicopter and airboat tour of the modeled area, and follow-up correspondence between the model developers and the peer review panel up to 9 September 2005.
+This report is intended provide formative input to assist the SFWMD in development of the RSM.
 The comments in this report do not necessarily apply to later versions of the model, documentation, and subsequent applications.